Q. What about COVID-19... ?

 Q. Where can I record my MSc marking preferences?

 Q. Is my 2nd marking allocation correct?

 A. Yes.
 The 2nd marking allocation follows the official policy decided by the Head of School and the Director of Teaching.
-The default load is to mark a total of 14 projects (as 1st or 2nd marker) for full-time staff.
+In 2020, the default load is to mark a total of 12 projects (combined as 1st or 2nd marker) for full-time staff.
 Moreover, staff who supervise fewer projects than their load are assigned 2 extra marking duties for every one lacking project supervision.
 Staff who supervise more projects than their load are assigned 1 less marking duty per extra supervised project.
 Staff with n moderator duties mark n fewer MSc projects.
 The number of 2nd marking duties is the total number of marking duties minus the number of 1st marked projects (or zero, if that was negative).
 All this has been taken into account.